-The champagne house based in Reims knit with Gosset
+The champagne house based in Reims knights with Gosset

-for the honor, the oldest in the Champagne to be.
-It was founded in 1729 by cloth merchant Nicolas Ruinart (1697-1769), who sold his customers not only cloth but also wine from his vineyard.
-His uncle was the monk Dom Thierry Ruinart (1657-1709), who visited the famous abbey Hautvillers, there Dom Pierre Pérignon
+for honor, the oldest in the Champagne to be.
+It was founded in 1729 by the cloth merchant Nicolas Ruinart (1697-1769), who sold his customers not only cloth but also wine from his vineyard.
+His uncle was the monk Dom Thierry Ruinart (1657-1709), who visited the famous Hautvillers abbey, Dom Pierre there Pérignon

-(1638-1715) and got to know his winemaking techniques and also died and was buried here.
-Inspired by his prominent uncle, Nicolas Ruinart dedicated himself to the wine technique of Benedictine monks.
-He was supported by his son Claude Ruinart (1731-1798) and expanded the company name to Ruinart Père et Fils.
-After the death of his father Claude moved the company's headquarters from Epernay to Reims and expanded the trade in champagne.
+(1638-1715) and his wine-making techniques and also died and was buried here.
+Inspired by his prominent uncle, Nicolas Ruinart dedicated himself to the wine technology of the Benedictine monks.
+He was supported by his son Claude Ruinart (1731-1798) and the company name extended to Ruinart Père et Fils.
+After the father's death, Claude relocated the company from Epernay to Reims and expanded the trade in champagne.

-His successor son Irénée Ruinart (1770-1850) built a prominent customer base, including, for example, the French Kiaser Napoleon
+His son Irénée Ruinart (1770-1850), who followed him, built up a prominent customer base, including the French Kiaser Napoleon

 (1769-1821) and Charles Maurice de Talleyrand

 (1754-1838).
 The first wife of Napoleon Joséphine Beauharnais (1763-1814) loved champagne from this house.
-After the divorce, she refused to pay the bills of the time as Empress.
-The next two generations of families Edmond and Edgar expanded trade relations to the United States and Russia.
-At the beginning of the 19th century, the famous butler Anton Müller married the champagne house Veuve Clicquot-Ponsardin
+After the divorce, she refused to pay the bills from the time as empress.
+The next two generations of families, Edmond and Edgar, expanded trade relations in the United States and Russia.
+At the beginning of the 19th century, the famous cellar master Anton Müller married the champagne house Veuve Clicquot-Ponsardin

-a ruin and founded the now-defunct champagne house Müller-Ruinart.
+a ruinart and founded the no longer existing champagne house Müller-Ruinart.

-(1814-1879), who later produced the first sparkling wine using the champagne method in the former Austro-Hungarian Empire, learned this art from Ruinart in the mid-19th century.
-Until 1963, the management of the Ruinart house remained entirely in the hands of the founding family.
-Then it was from the famous house Moët et Chandon
+(1814-1879), who later produced the first sparkling wine using the champagne method in what was then Austria-Hungary, learned this art from Ruinart in the mid-19th century.
+Until 1963, the management of Ruinart remained entirely in the hands of the founding family.
+Thereupon it became from the famous house Moët et Chandon

 taken over and later part of the group LVMH

-, The own vineyards cover 20 hectares.
-The vintage "R de Ruinart" consists of 45% Chardonnay and 55% Pinot Noir and aged for four years on the lees.
-The vintage champagne “Rosé” contains Chardonnay 20% still wine Bouzy Rouge.
-Of the Cuvée de Prestige
+, The company's own vineyards cover 20 hectares.
+The vintage "R de Ruinart" consists of 45% Chardonnay and 55% Pinot Noir and matures on the lees for four years.
+The vintage champagne “Rosé” contains 20% still wine Bouzy Rouge in addition to Chardonnay.
+The Cuvée de Prestige

-is named after the founder's uncle "Dom Ruinart" and is considered one of the best Blanc de blancs in Champagne.
-Every year about 1.7 million bottles of champagne are produced.
-In the year 1997 the house Ruinart became a professional competition for sommeliers
+is named after the founding uncle "Dom Ruinart" and is considered one of the best Blanc de blancs in Champagne.
+Around 1.7 million bottles of champagne are produced annually.
+In 1997 the Ruinart house organized a professional competition for sommeliers

-which in the meantime takes place annually in numerous countries.
-The best young sommeliers are honored and honored with the “Trophée Ruinart”.
+initiated, which now takes place annually in numerous countries.
+The best young sommeliers are selected and honored with the “Trophée Ruinart”.